taunomagnusson/mbedMakefile2Segger/README.md

 - Build the Project and you should be presented with a compiled binary (.elf), which can be downloaded onto your embedded board and will blink a LED.

 # Open Issues, Caveats, Workarounds
 - There is  no "Build/Clean" command generated.
-To clean the project, you can delete the "Output" directory.
+To clean the project, you can manually delete the "Output" directory (or a "rm -rf" command in the Segger Embedded Studio options for the Project).